 Tamil New Year will be celebrated in South India in April © yuliang11/iStock/Thinkstock

 Another must-visit destination in South India in April?
 Kerala’s neighboring state of Tamil Nadu.
 Temperatures here will be equally warm, but April is also the month when the Tamil New Year, or Puthandu, is celebrated.
-Like Bengal New Year, the holiday will also be held on 14th April, 2015.
+Like Bengal New Year, the vacation will also be held on 14th April, 2015.

 The Meenakshi Temple in Madurai hosts one of the biggest celebrations of Tamil New Year © saiko3p/iStock/Thinkstock

 Traditionally, families celebrate by decorating their homes with kolams (intricate floor patterns), as well as trays of fruit and flowers.
 Large, festive celebrations are also held concurrently across the state, with the stunning Meenakshi Temple in Madurai the site of one of the biggest.

 Prepare to join in the celebrations, then, if you’re visiting India in April.
 Head north for slightly colder climes or south for some heat – and be ready to dive into the local festivities.